Surin Islands Travel Guide: Snorkeling & Moken Village Adventure

 Love Andaman crew

-The Surin Islands are only open to visitors from mid-October to early May, but the ideal time to experience them is between December and April, when the seas are calm, the weather is reliable, and underwater visibility is at its best.
+The Surin Islands are open to visitors from mid-October to mid-May.
+But the ideal time to experience them is between December and April, when the sea conditions are calm, the weather is sunny and the underwater visibility is at its clearest.
+We’ve heard some harrowing stories of people doing the Surin Islands tour in rough sea conditions, making the 2-hour boat ride much longer and more uncomfortable.
+So ensure you pick the best weather window.

 Surin Islands - Emerald Green Waters on Boat